wpswings/woo-refund-and-exchange-lite/readme.txt

 = 4.1.3 - Released on 26 May 2023 =
 * New: Compatibility with the Latest WP (6.2.2) and WC (7.7.0).
-* New: The pro setting with tag.
+* New: The pro setting with tag.Compatibility With Woocommerce Cart and Checkout Block.
 * New: Minor bug fixes.

 = 4.1.2 - Released on 26 April 2023 =